 Functions include hours, minutes, seconds, date.
 The screw-down crown unscrews counterclockwise and allows you to manually wind the watch in the first position.
 Pulling the crown out one click activates the quickset date function, allowing the date window to adjust independently.
 Pulling the crown out one more click lets you adjust the time while stopping the seconds hand for precise time setting.
 Chromalight lume on the hands and hour markers glows blue in darker lighting conditions for added visibility.

-Comes as a full set, double-boxed with warranty card, warranty wallet, manual, Rolex white tag and Rolex green tag.
+Comes as a complete set, double-boxed with warranty card, warranty wallet, manual, Rolex white and green hangtag.

-This is the daily wearer that handles Monday board meetings, Friday dinner dates, and Sunday brunch, one of the most recognizable references in modern Rolex.
+Monday board meetings, Friday dinner dates, Sunday brunch.
+One watch covers all of it, and it remains one of the most recognizable references in modern Rolex.
 For the collector who wants one watch that does it all, or the first-time buyer ready to skip the entry-level path and land on something with real horological storytelling, this is the pick.